tkamran123/EC544-Project/Demo_code/README.md

 * Talha Kamran
 * Nuwapa Promchotichai (Prim)

-This is a minimalistic project to show us how we can connect to metamask using [web3-react](https://github.com/NoahZinsmeister/web3-react) in nextjs / react.

-This could just as easily be done in typescript.

 Technology Used for demo:
 * Ganache Blockchain & Metamask
 * Remix IDE (to deploy contract)